varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 increase the storage requirements for your cache, but if you have the space, it might be worth it to keep stale objects that can be validated for a fairly long time.
-If the backend can send a 304 response long after the TTL has expired, you save bandwith on the fetch and reduce pressure on the storage; if not, then it's no different from any other cache miss.
+If the backend can send a 304 response long after the TTL has expired, you save bandwidth on the fetch and reduce pressure on the storage; if not, then it's no different from any other cache miss.